Skip to main content

 1. If it’s not still open, re-open yourname-product-Adobe RGB.psd.

-2. Make sure no paths are selected by clicking in an empty area of the Paths panel.
+2. Make sure no paths are selected.

 Selecting the Lemons